dayglo/le-docker-compose/README.md

 ## How to run it

 You need a docker server running on the public internet, with a DNS entry pointing at it.
-If you dont have this, see part 1 of this blog entry.
+If you dont have this, see part 1 of this series.

 ```
 git clone git@bitbucket.org:automationlogic/le-docker-compose.git